The Deebot Neo 2.0 Plus robot vac is exclusive to Aldi and the Ecovacs website

 Most current robot vacuums can now mop as well as vacuum, making them a helpful one-two cleaning combo.

-Adrian says the best mopping models use hot water with added detergent and employ spring-loaded pads that spin and apply pressure to the floor for a better clean.
-Their docks then clean and dry the dirty pads before the bot’s next patrol.
+Adrian says the best mopping models use hot water with added detergent, and employ spring-loaded pads that spin and apply pressure to the floor for a better clean.

-Sadly, the Deebot Neo 2.0 features a far more basic, older-style mop design, which is not unexpected for the cheaper price point.
+Sadly, the Deebot Neo 2.0 Plus features a far more basic, older-style mop design, which is not unexpected for the cheaper price point.

 “While we haven’t looked it over in the lab, you can see from the product’s photos and user manual that it doesn’t use detergent with the water and cleans using a thin, velcro-clipped mopping pad.”

-At the bargain basement price of $279, Aldi’s discount droid certainly sounds tempting.
+At the bargain basement price of $399, Aldi’s discount droid certainly sounds tempting.

-While we haven’t reviewed this model specifically, the brand’s track record across the 13 models we’ve tested to date has been middling and inconsistent, depending on the specific model.
+While we haven’t reviewed this model specifically, the brand’s track record across the models we’ve tested to date has been middling and inconsistent, depending on the specific model.

 “However, from our previous tests, we’ve found Ecovacs’ cheaper models have generally under-performed as floor cleaners.
 They are better on hard floors, but seriously struggle on carpet and rugs, and picking up pet hair.